 Please make sure the link you supply does not require a login or payment gateway (e.g., Patreon) to access!

-If you tagged your work with #AzureWeek2021 or submitted to an Azure Week-specific collection (AO3) or Community (r/azureshipping, @azureshipping on Dreamwidth, on the Discord server’s appropriate channel, or the Azure Week Forum on FFnet), you should see your work linked/embedded here after Azure Week concludes on September 22 or shortly thereafter.
+If you tagged your work with #AzureWeek2021 (without the spaces) or submitted to an Azure Week-specific collection (AO3) or Community (r/azureshipping, @azureshipping on Dreamwidth, on the Discord server’s appropriate channel, or the Azure Week Forum on FFnet), you should see your work linked/embedded on the Master List after Azure Week concludes.
 If you don’t, please fill out the below form; it’s possible we missed something even though it was properly tagged!